-Because electronic communications are accessible almost instantaneously around the globe scholars need to be aware that statements they post on blogs or websites or communicate by other electronic means may be subject to the laws of other countries.
-This fact was highlighted in 2013, when a publisher in India announced its intent to sue for libel a librarian at the University of Colorado at Denver whose popular blog contains a running list of open-access journals and publishers he deems questionable or predatory.
-On the blog, the librarian accused the Indian publisher of spamming scholars with invitations to publish, quickly accepting their papers, then charging them a hefty publishing fee of nearly \$3,000 after a paper was accepted.
-A letter from the publisher's attorney sought one billion dollars in damages and warned that the librarian could be imprisoned for up to three years under India's Information Technology Act.38
+Because electronic communications are accessible almost instantaneously around the globe, scholars need to be aware that statements they post on blogs or websites or that they communicate by other electronic means may be subject to the laws of other countries.
+This fact was highlighted in 2013, when a publisher in India announced its intent to sue for libel a librarian at the University of Colorado at Denver, whose popular blog contains a running list of open-access journals and publishers he deems questionable or predatory.
+On the blog, the librarian accused the Indian publisher of spamming scholars with invitations to publish, quickly accepting their papers, then charging them a publishing fee of nearly \$3,000 after a paper was accepted.
+A letter from the publisher's attorney sought \$1 billion in damages and warned that the librarian could be imprisoned for up to three years under India's Information Technology Act.
+45

-Such a suit would likely have little chance of success in U.S. courts, but some other countries' legal definitions of libel are less stringent.
-(In India allegations of misuse of the Information Technology Act have led the Indian government to modify its rules to make them stricter.)
-The all-too-common practice of pursuing libel judgments in countries, such as England or Wales, where there is a presumption that derogatory statements are false, has been dubbed "libel tourism."
-In response, the U.S. Congress in 2010 unanimously passed the SPEECH Act39, which made foreign libel judgments unenforceable in U.S. courts, unless those judgments are consistent with the First Amendment.
-However, a judgment unenforceable in the U.S. might still be enforceable in the country where the complaint was filed and which a scholar may need to visit.
-Those who not only communicate and publish in other countries but whose research or teaching may take them there should be aware of the legal environment governing their expression in those countries.
+Such a suit would likely have little chance of success in US courts, but some other countries' libel laws are less stringent, although in India allegations of misuse of the Information Technology Act have led the Indian government to modify its rules to make them stricter.
+The all-too-common practice of pursuing libel judgments in other countries, most often England or Wales, where there is a presumption that derogatory statements are false, has been dubbed "libel tourism."
+In response, the US Congress in 2010 unanimously passed the SPEECH Act, which made foreign libel judgments unenforceable in US courts, unless those judgments are consistent with the First Amendment.46 However, a judgment unenforceable in the United States might still be enforceable in the country where it was filed and which a scholar may need to visit.
+Those who not only communicate and publish in other countries but also travel there for research or teaching should be aware of the legal environment governing their expression in those countries.

-9. Privacy of Electronic Communications
+IX.
+Privacy of Electronic Communications

 Electronic communications have greatly enhanced the ability to teach, to learn, and to inquire.
-Such technologies have made collaboration over great distances much more efficient and enabled people to work more effectively at any hour and almost anywhere.
-At the same time, the structure of electronic communications technologies can constrain inquiry.
+Such technologies have made collaboration over great distances much more efficient and enabled people to work effectively at any hour and in almost any place.
+At the same time, the structure of electronic-communications technologies can constrain inquiry.
 Such technologies are designed to document communications and thus amass records of intellectual activities.
 These records can distort interactions because electronic communications often lack the subtlety of in-person exchanges.
-They can also be used to investigate individuals in ways that were impossible just a
+They can also be used to investigate individuals in ways that were impossible just a decade ago.
+Efforts to protect privacy in electronic communications are an important instrument for ensuring professional autonomy and breathing space for freedom in the classroom and for the freedom to inquire.
+Although privacy is framed as an individual right, group or associational privacy is also important to academic freedom and to ensuring a culture of trust at an institution.